OFFRE LISEUSES

 Résumé

 My husband and I had two children and lost them both: Vincent in 2017, at sixteen, James in 2024, at nineteen.
 Both chose suicide, and both died not far from home.'
 There is no good way to say this - because words fall short.
-It takes only an instant for death to become fact, 'a single point in a timeline'.
-Living now on this single point, Li turns to thinking and reasoning and searching for words that might hold a place for James.
+In this remarkable, defiant work of radical acceptance, Li turns to thinking and searching for words that might hold a place for her son, James.
+Li does 'the things that work': including not just writing but gardening, reading Camus and Wittgenstein, learning the piano, and living thinkingly alongside death.

 Mon amie de plume